 Vikings Superstar Fed Up, Says Quiet Part Out Loud

 The Minnesota Vikings flopped yet again on Sunday.
 More accurately, J.J.
 McCarthy flopped.
 After making the choice to go with the young signal caller this offseason, the roster was positioned to win now.
-Now at 4-7, there is no path towards anything of substance this season.
+Instead, at 4-7, and last place in the NFC North, we are officially in the midst of a lost season.

 It has to be frustrating for the veterans that were brought in to compete.
-Of course, the expensive offensive line was together for just the first time, in Week 12.
-On the defensive side, the interior has not been the upgrade it was imagined to be.
+Of course, it doesn’t help that their expensive offensive line was together for the first time all year, in Week 12.
+On the defensive side, the interior has not been the upgrade it was imagined to be and the secondary lacks depth.

 All of these realities are happening at once, but it constantly comes back to the quarterback.
-McCarthy has been awful, and it’s clear Justin Jefferson is sick of it.
+McCarthy has been awful, and it’s clear Justin Jefferson is sick of it, no matter how much he sugar-coats his speak with leadership jargon.

 Justin Jefferson is sick of the MN Vikings patience